UNIVERSITY OF ILLINOIS NATURAL AREAS

 - Nanney Research Area – since 2000 – 45 acres – 40+ year successional upland and flood plain woods – 1,200 m Embarras River access.

-- 1st and Windsor Pond - since 2015 - 15 acres - about 8 acres of old field vegetation with woody species plantings and a 6 acre flood control pond.
+- First and Windsor Pond - since 2015 - 15 acres - about 8 acres of old field vegetation with woody species plantings and a 6 acre flood control pond.

 - Funk Forest – since 1950 – 62 acres – “virgin prairie grove forest remnant” upland and flood plain forest – 380 m Timber Creek access.